Mitchells Plain: Mitchells Plain CBD

 The Mitchells Plain Commercial Business District is commonly referred to as the Town Center by residents.
 It is a shopping district that includes a 58000 m2 retail plaza, a shopping centre over and around in the train station, a public library, two major transport interchanges and informal markets.
-Informal traders in the Town Center sell fruit, vegetables, stationary, spices and cosmetics.
+Informal traders in the Town Center sell fruit, vegetables, stationery, spices and cosmetics.